jjyps/User-Level-Thread-Library/REPORT.md

 - *test_preempt_disable_and_enable* tests whether the signal was succesfully blocked/unblocked.
 It does this by creating 2 threads then calling *preempt_disable* which is supposed to block any *SIGVTALRM* signals.
 It then raises the signal, *raise* return value should not be equal to zero.
 It tests *preempt_enable* on the other hand by checking if *raise* return value is zero.

 ### Challenges/Limitations Faced
 One of the challenges we faced is with implementing user-level thread library API.
 It was difficult to try to imagine how threads would be run since it is a relatively new concept to us.
 In addition, integrating the functions given to us in our API implementation without being able to see some of the functions' implementation.

-Another challenged we faced is having to figure out a bug that was occurring in a function used by *uthread_ctx_switch*.
+Another challenge we faced is having to figure out a bug that was occurring in a function used by *uthread_ctx_switch*.
+We have been kept getting *Segfault* from *uthread_ctx_switch* which turns out to be we forgot to check the state of the threads and also, we were not properly considering the *idle thread* which is the first, main thread that is used as an entry point to the process and must not be returned untill all the rest threads finishes.

 ### References
+1. http://www.it.uu.se/education/course/homepage/os/vt18/module-4/simple-threads/ - for better understanding of preemptive scheduling

 ###### By *Gharam Alsaedi* & *Seunghyup Alex Oh*